 The Knight Collection was compiled over generations, with books dating from the early 1500s, though the majority of the collection dates from the eighteenth and nineteenth centuries.

 Jane Austen’s brother Edward, was one of the previous owners of this collection, and thus it was a library known to and used by Jane Austen herself.
+The collection includes Fordyce’s Sermons that is referred to in Pride and Prejudice.
 There have been many changes to this collection since 1900 but it remains a fascinating example of a country house library.
 The collection is on loan to Chawton House from Richard Knight.

-The collection was documented in catalogues: one dated from 1818, and the second 1901.
-The 1818 catalogue is of the Godmersham Park Library; Godmersham Park was Edward Austen Knight’s home in Kent.
-In 1901 Montagu Knight, Edward’s grandson, catalogued the integrated collections of Godmersham and Chawton House.
+The collection was documented in catalogues: one dated from 1818, and the second 1908.
+Both are housed here at Chawton House The 1818 catalogue is of the Godmersham Park Library; Godmersham Park was Edward Austen Knight’s home in Kent.

 Knight Collection Database

-See the full list of all the books in the Knight Collection [Excel file].
+See the current list of all the books in the Knight Collection [Excel file].

 The 1818 Godmersham Catalogue

-View the original 1818 Catalogue of the Godmersham Park Library [PDF].
+View the original 1818 Catalogue of the Godmersham Park Library (arranged alphabetically) [PDF].

 For further information about the library’s holdings please contact our Librarian.